Freshman Learning Courses (FLC)

 There are many benefits to actively participating in an FLC:

-- guaranteed enrollment in at least two popular General Education (GE) classes
+- guaranteed enrollment in popular General Education (GE) classes

 - the opportunity to create a relationship with faculty

 - academically engaging learning environments

 - intentional community building with other first time freshman

 - statistics show that students who participate in an FLC are academically and socially more successful than first-time freshmen who do not take an FLC

 Although every FLC is unique in its subject or interest area, each community has six consistent goals that support degree completion and student satisfaction.
 The goals address the social and academic transitional challenges most freshmen face.
 In all FLCs students will: